8 years

 puppy and excised the gland.
 There was no complaint from him

 since 3 months ago.
+He did not want any recurrence or popping

-The veterinary treatment of the cherry eye in the dog is
+excision of the cherry eye in the dog is

 discussed below: